WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 4. Member is still required to meet attendance requirements while suspended.

-6. An expelled member who wishes to return to Active membership must re-enter through the Cadet program.
+9. An expelled member who wishes to return to Active membership must re-enter through the Cadet program.

 Section 9.
-Dues
+Association Dues

 1. The annual membership dues shall be set by the Board of Trustees and presented at the annual Business meeting each year.